vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 ## Types of exclusions

 The following table summarizes the different exclusion types and capabilities in Defender for Endpoint and Microsoft Defender Antivirus.
 Select each type to see more information about it.

-> [!TIP]
->
-> - [Defender for Endpoint Plan 1](defender-endpoint-plan-1.md) is available as a standalone plan, and is included in Microsoft 365 E3.
-> - [Defender for Endpoint Plan 2](microsoft-defender-endpoint.md) is available as a standalone plan, and is included in Microsoft 365 E5.
-> - If you have Microsoft 365 E3 or E5, make sure to [set up your Defender for Endpoint capabilities](deployment-strategy.md).

 ### Pre-configured Exclusions